“And when the sun rises we are afraid

 Martín Gorostiola is a Mexican freelance photographer based in the periphery of CDMX (Mexico City) where he currently documents the pandemic caused by Covid-19.
 He also captures street photography and concert photography.

 Heidi Miranda is the Editor-in-Chief of The Confessionalist.
 She studies literature and has published poems in both online and in-print journals.
-Apart from writing poetry, she likes to capture dramatic landscape photography, collect stationary, and quote from her favorite poems and stories.
-She was encouraged to create the zine after an unsuccessful search for places to submit her own confessional poetry to.
+Aside from writing poetry, she likes to capture landscape photography, collect stationary, and quote from her favorite poems and stories.
+She was encouraged to create the zine after an unsuccessful search for places to send her own confessional poetry.